youyanggu/covid19_projections/index.md

 We present an intuitive model that uses machine learning techniques to make COVID-19 projections for infections and deaths for all 50 US states and more than 60 countries.
-The countries our projections cover account for over 99% of all global COVID-19 deaths.

 On this page:
 * [View US projections](#view-projections)